Reactor™ - The manual

 alt text

-Here you can see how the scenario looks in the Used Configurations page:
+Here you can see how the scenario looks on the Used Configurations page:

 alt text